aimenux/MutationTestingDemo/README.md

 ![.NET Core](https://github.com/aimenux/MutationTestingDemo/workflows/.NET%20Core/badge.svg)
 # MutationTestingDemo
 ```
-Using Stryker to run mutation testing on CI builds
+Using stryker for mutation testing
 ```

+In this demo, i m using [stryker](https://github.com/stryker-mutator/stryker-net) as a local tool in order to run mutation testing on ci builds.

 **`Tools`** : vs19, net core 3.1